c-shekhar/auto-text-classification/README.md

 1. Dataset Preparation.
 2. Feature Engineerin, i.e. Transforming words into meaningful numbers.
 3. Model Training.

 There are known algorithms which convert text to numbers which can be then fed to classical machine
 or deep learning models to classify into the desired categories.

-List of the known algorithms currently implemented in auto-text-classification to convert into meaningful embeddings are:
+List of the algorithms currently implemented in auto-text-classification to convert
+into meaningful embeddings are:
 1. Count-based embeddings
     - Bag Of Words
     - Tf-Idf